matortheeternal/mod-picker-issues/README.md

 # Mod Picker Issues
 This is a public issue tracker for Mod Picker.
-Please direct issues with Mod Analyzer to its repository [here](https://github.com/matortheeternal/mod-analyzer).
+Please submit issues with Mod Analyzer  [here](https://github.com/matortheeternal/mod-analyzer).

 ## Submitting an Issue